Best MLB Runs Matchups — Sunday, June 28, 2026

 How it played out

 1 of the top 10 runs matchups landed at least one run.
-Top play Travis Bazzana finished with 0 runs.
+Top play Shohei Ohtani finished with 1 run.
 We post the result next to every projection so you can grade the board yourself — and so the model gets re-tuned against what actually happened.

 How to read these runs matchups